surniaulula/wpsso-google-merchant-feed/readme.txt

 <!-- about -->

-**WPSSO Google Merchant Feeds XML add-on provides XML product feeds for Google Merchant Center in each available language.**
+**WPSSO Google Merchant Feeds XML add-on provides XML product feeds for Google Merchant Center in your site's language(s).**

 There are no plugin or add-on settings to configure &mdash; the WPSSO Google Merchant Feeds XML add-on automatically retrieves all available product information in the language (aka locale) requested.